 Philodendron monstera Split Leaf Plants thrive in the low light conditions indoors, living with just fluorescent light.
 Native to tropical areas, it does well in bright indirect sunlight in the spring and summer and direct sun in the winter months.
 Too much light will cause browning of its green leaves.

 How often should I water Philodendron monstera Plants?

 Philodendron monstera Split Leaf Plants does like to dry out between watering.
 It does not like to stay wet or sit in water.
 Plants that are watered too often will not survive.
 If unsure, do not water.
 Philodendron can go weeks before being watered again.

-What is the best soil for Philodendron monstera Plants?
+What is the best soil for indoor Monstera deliciosa plants?

-Philodendron monstera Split Leaf Plants prefers a very well draining soil, and prefer to have dry conditions.
+Philodendron monstera Split Leaf Plants prefers very well-draining soil, and prefer to have dry conditions.
 Regular potting mix with sand mixed in works well for plants potted in containers, otherwise a cactus potting mix would work.
 The cactus potting mix already has sand and other ingredients to encourage drainage.

 How do I fertilize Monstera deliciosa?